ScreenLife-Capture-Team/DMPO/README.md

  - censoring-scripts
 ```

-If this folder is not detected, automated censoring options will not be present in the DPMO software.
+If this folder is not detected, automated censoring options will not be present in the DMPO software.

 ##### To download the pre-packaged .exe, use the download link below.